littlektframework/littlektframework.github.io/_docs/starting/first-application.md

 }
 ```

 Pretty easy, right?
 We can start the app by using the `start` method which expects a lambda that returns a `ContextListener`.
-But before that we need to actually create a `ContextListener`.
+But before that, we need to create a `ContextListener`.

-`ContextListener` allows use to "listen" in on the `Context` and access all the goodies it offers.
+`ContextListener` allows us to "listen" in on the `Context` and access all the goodies it offers.
 Creating a `ContextListener` is as easy as extending the class under `commonMain`.

 ```kotlin
 class MyGame(context: Context) : ContextListener(context) {